simlar/simlar-server/README.md

 <img src="https://www.simlar.org/press/screenshots/iOS/ongoing_call.png" alt="Screenshot call" text-align="center" width="200">
 </div>

-You may start the simlar-server standalone e.g. for development.
+You may start the simlar-server standalone, e.g., for development.
 For a useful setup you will at least need the following servers.
 Maybe some alternatives will work, too:
 * [Apache Tomcat](https://tomcat.apache.org/)